 "The commitment to equity is a hallmark of the graduating class," she said.

 Stratton noted the Class of 2021's acts for social good, such as the football team's participation in Black Lives Matter marches and support for the Asian community as they were subjected to acts of hatred.
 She also pointed to student newspaper The Oracle's award for its social equity reporting.

 "You have been gifted with navigating changes," she said.

 Student speaker Summer Steadman said that it has been more than a year since she sat at a desk on campus.
 During her freshman year, Steadman said she felt trapped by the chairs and desks she sat in.
 She feared being alone and that she didn't belong.

 The next four years became a time when she found and built a meaningful identity, however.
-There was consistency in returning to those desks; they became "a symbol of community" that became even more profound after she could no longer sit in them among her peers and had to study remotely due to the pandemic, she said.
+There was consistency in returning to those desks; they became "a symbol of community, she said" — one that became even more profound after she could no longer sit in them among her peers and had to study remotely.

-Through patience, persistence and perspective, she found a new respect for differences and her community, she said.
+Through patience and persistence, and with perspective, she found a new respect for differences and her community, she said.

 She took advanced math classes and struggled; then she realized that giving up was not in her character.
 She reached out for support from her math teachers who helped her succeed, she said.
 Now, looking toward attending a college in southern California and her future, "I feel confident, determined and ambitious," she said.